iotaledger/serialization.ixi/readme.md

 ## Serialization.ixi

-Serialization.ixi provides a framework to publish data referencing other pieces of data on the Tangle. (one data, many keys)
+Serialization.ixi provides a framework to publish data referencing other pieces of data on the Tangle.

 To do that we define two types of BundleFragment :